 - Reduce the number of referrals to outside hospitals and specialists – Transportation is a large part of the cost of referrals to outside hospitals, averaging $2000 per 24-hour period per inmate.
 Reducing the number of visits to outside providers also means that people are being denied access to necessary specialists and medical procedures.

-Most of the health care corporations contracting with prisons are privately-owned.
-Corizon, the largest with annualized revenues of $1.5 billion, has operations in over 29 states and is 3 times the size of its next largest competitor.
-Corizon also has contracts in the jails of major cities, including New York, Philadelphia, and Atlanta.
-Other sizable privately-held corporations include Wexford Health Sources, Correct Care Solutions, Corrections Health Care, NaphCare, Armor Correctional Health Services, and others.
+Most of the companies in the health services sector are privately-owned.
+Corizon, the largest company in the sector, with an annual revenue of $1.5 billion, has operations in over 29 states and is three times the size of its next largest competitor.
+Corizon has contracts in the jails of major cities, including New York, Philadelphia, and Atlanta.

-Centurion Managed Care is a joint venture of MHM Services and Centene Corporation, both publicly-held.
-Centurion provides health care services to 5 state prison systems through subsidiaries in each state.
+Centurion Managed Care is a joint venture of MHM Services and Centene Corporation, both publicly-held companies.
+Centurion provides health care services to five state prisons systems through subsidiaries in each state.
+In 2018, Centene announced it would acquire MHM Services.